 Continue reading Math with Young Children

 One of the most common questions I get from parents who want to help their children enjoy math is, “Where do we start?”

 My favorite answer: “Play games!”

-And in this time of pandemic crisis, it’s even more important for families to play together.
+And as the world slowly recovers from the pandemic crisis, it’s even more important for families to play together.
 So my publisher agreed to make my ebook Let’s Play Math Sampler: 10 Family-Favorite Games for Learning Math Through Play free for the duration.

 Continue reading Play Math with Your Kids for Free